[November 20 Webinar] Detecting & Correcting Infrastructure Drift

 In recent years, Terraform has become an industry standard for IaC, due to the large community that has formed around it.

-It was initially developed with an open-source license, but since August 10, 2023, Terraform has switched to BUSL.
+Terraform was initially developed under an open-source license, but on August 10, 2023, it switched to BUSL.

 Key features of Terraform: